Value to Look for in a Relationship

 Our core values make up an intrinsic part of who we are.

-Values may be more abstract guiding principles — such as valuing kindness and empathy — or making your career or personal development your priority.
+Generally speaking, core values are about more abstract guiding principles, such as valuing kindness and wanting to help others, or making your career or personal development your priority.

 In a relationship, there may also be more specific examples of core values that your partner will not compromise on.
-Common examples of these values are religious beliefs, whether you want to have children, financial stability, or the kind of lifestyle you aspire to achieve.
+These can include things like religious beliefs, whether or not you have to have children, or even how you choose to handle your finances.

 Why is it important to have shared values?